he of many honks

 [ADDITIONAL SET COMMENTS]

 Skuntank has several coverage options it can run to take out specific targets, replacing Crunch or even Sucker Punch if your team doesn't need a priority move.
 Poison Jab is a solid alternative STAB move that hits most Pokemon that resist Dark at least neutrally, most notably allowing Skuntank to OHKO Shiftry and Cacturne.
-Fire Blast OHKOes Magneton while still covering Shiftry and Cacturne.
-Hidden Power Ground also OHKOes Magneton while also 2HKOing opposing Skuntank.
+Fire Blast and Hidden Power Ground both OHKO Magneton; the former maintains coverage against Shiftry and Cacturne, while the latter 2HKOes opposing Skuntank.
 Finally, Hidden Power Grass and Hidden Power Ice hit most Ground-types significantly harder than Skuntank's STAB moves, but keep in mind that they are quite weak without Special Attack investment; Hidden Power Grass doesn't even OHKO Whiscash, for example.

 Black Glasses is the preferred item if Skuntank is running three Dark-type attacks, while Life Orb is the better choice if Skuntank is carrying a coverage move.
 Even without a coverage move, Skuntank still sometimes appreciates the extra power that Life Orb brings, especially when it's trying to revenge kill with Sucker Punch or KO a wall with Explosion, but the recoil damage can make it more difficult for Skuntank to successfully trap the Pokemon that it wants to.
 For example, after Skuntank has taken a single round of Life Orb recoil, Life Orb Haunter will always OHKO with Hidden Power Ground with Stealth Rock damage, and defensive Slowking's Surf will always 2HKO.
 Lum Berry is another decent option to prevent Pokemon like Gardevoir and Slowking from crippling Skuntank with a burn or paralysis as it switches in, but this set is usually better off with a power-boosting item.

 Skuntank is the ideal teammate for Pokemon that appreciate having opposing Psychic-types removed.
-Medicham and Hitmonchan both benefit greatly from being able to spam their Fighting-type STAB moves freely.
+Medicham and Hitmonchan benefit greatly from being able to spam their Fighting-type STAB moves freely.
 Jynx and Fire-types such as Charizard and Typhlosion appreciate Slowking and Grumpig being out of the way.
 Floatzel notably lures Slowking in and can use Baton Pass on the switch to bring Skuntank in to trap it.
 Rain Dance Gorebyss suddenly becomes very threatening with Slowking out of the picture.
-Perhaps the simplest template for building an effective offensive team in NU is to combine Skuntank with one or more Fire-types and a spinner, as with Psychic-types and entry hazards out of the way it is very difficult to stop Pokemon like Charizard and Magmortar.
+Perhaps the simplest template for building an effective offensive team in NU is to combine Skuntank with one or more Fire-types and a spinner, as it is very difficult to stop Pokemon like Charizard and Magmortar once Psychic-types and entry hazards are out of the way.

 name: Bulky Trapper